OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 Distroless images contains less packages compared to other images, and does not includes shell, which reduce the attack surface.

-For more information on ditroless images, refer to <https://github.com/GoogleContainerTools/distroless>.
+For more information on distroless images, refer to <https://github.com/GoogleContainerTools/distroless>.

 #### Scratch image